-As an LGBTIQ+ person, do you sometimes struggle with feeling accepted?
+As an LGBTIQ+ person, do you sometimes find it difficult to feel accepted?

-As a non-LGBTIQ+ person, do you sometimes struggle with feeling accepted?
+As a non-LGBTIQ+ person, do you sometimes find it difficult to feel accepted?

 And how often do we each think about what it feels like, to be the other?